lpryszcz/htseq/doc/htseqcount.rst

 with a strand-specific protocol, this causes half of the reads to be lost.
 Hence, make sure to set the option ``--stranded=no`` unless you have strand-specific data!

+*Important:* For paired-end reads, although position-sorted BAM files are supported, unsorted BAM files (i.e. in which the two reads of the pair are in consecutive lines of the BAM file) are highly recommended for `htseq-count`.
+If you are having trouble or unexpected results, sort your BAM file by name and try again.

 Options
 .......